pimterry/loglevel/README.md

   In large applications, it can be incredibly useful to turn logging on and off for particular modules as you are working with them.
 Using the `getLogger()` method lets you create a separate logger for each part of your application with its own logging level.

-  Likewise, for small, independent modules, using a named logger instead of the default, root logger allows developers using your module to selectively turn on deep, trace-level logging when trying to debug problems, while logging only errors or silencing logging altogether under normal circumstances.
+  Likewise, for small, independent modules, using a named logger instead of the default root logger allows developers using your module to selectively turn on deep, trace-level logging when trying to debug problems, while logging only errors or silencing logging altogether under normal circumstances.

   Example usage *(using CommonJS modules, but you could do the same with any module system):*